thayer11/js-functions-lab/readme.md

 **Bonus**

-1. Add a method `reverseString` (from question 6) to the object String so that it is possible to call: `"General Assembly".reverseString()`.
 2. Write a function that takes a string as argument and returns an object where:
   - the keys are the characters that occur in the string
   - the values are the number of occurences for each letter, regardless of the case